-VISIR offers slit spectroscopy at three spectral resolutions with a pixel scale of 0.076.
+The VISIR spectrometer is capable of performing spectroscopy at three different spectral resolutions with a pixel scale of 0%076.
+They provide a spectral resolving power of $R \sim 300$, $R \sim 3000$ and $R \sim 15000$, respectively.
 This is obtained by means of two arms, one with a prism and low order gratings for the low and medium spectral resolution, the other with large echelle gratings providing high spectral resolution.
+Currently, VISIR is offered to the community in two spectral settings, viz. the low and high resolution.